dillongardner/dillongardner.github.io/_posts/2016-10-6-STL-Part-I.md

 ## 6 2012-03-09 91.656
 {% endhighlight %}

-From the plot at the top of the post, there is a clear yearly pattern.
+From the plot of the raw data, there is a clear yearly pattern.
 Traffic peaks in the summer and drops down, bottoming out around the January or February.
 On top of this pattern, there is a general increase in traffic over time.
 Additionally, there are variations that depend on the day of the week.
 This is a bit harder to see because of the density of data, but the daily variation is what causes the figure to look like a wide band.

 ### Weekly Decomposition